-When you are disorganised it can make you feel like you have no control with things going on around you, but by writing a list you are taking back control.
+When you are disorganised, it can make you feel like you have no control over things going on around you, but by writing a list, you are taking back control.
 You are deciding what needs to be done and when.

 It's hard to avoid if you can see a clear plan in front of you.
 Having a list means you are more likely to attempt to clear yourself of those tasks eventually.

-I do know some people who are not in the right frame mind to "take on writing a long list" but that's ok.
-Don't make the action of writing the list into a another large job that intimidates you.
-Your list doesn't have to be written in full today, pin a piece of paper somewhere and write an item/task when it pops into your head.
+I do know some people who are not in the right frame of mind to "take on writing a long list", but that's ok.
+Don't make the act of writing the list into another large job that intimidates you.
+Your list doesn't have to be written in full today; pin a piece of paper somewhere and write an item/task when it pops into your head.
 Any step you make on that path of organisation and productivity is a positive step forward.